Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Task 7: To create a script that with a particular Name
 9. Task 8: To create  a script that writes into file
 10. Task 9: To duplicate a file
+11. Task 10: To find any javascript file and delete